 The Western Digital We.care Scholarship Program was established in 2018 to encourage the high-achieving dependents of our talented workforce who plan to continue their education at a four-year accredited college or university.

-This program is administered by Scholarship America®, the largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals in the United States.
+This program is administered by Scholarship America®, the largest designer and manager of scholarship and other education support programs for corporations, foundations, associations, and individuals in the United States.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards are granted without regard to race, color, creed, religion, sexual orientation or preference, age, gender, disability, or national origin.

 Applicants to the Western Digital We.care Scholarship Program must meet these eligibility requirements:

 If selected as a recipient, the student will receive an award ranging from $2,000 to $5,000.
 Award amounts are determined based on the annual budget and the country in which the recipient attends college.